Organizing your pantry Part 2: creating zones

 Peanut butter, bread, & spreads

-Bottled water or Canned drinks
+Drinks like bottled water or canned drinks

 Paper products